informalsystems/modelator/.github/CONTRIBUTING.md

 Every non-trivial PR must add an entry(ies) to `.changelog` directory using `unclog add`.
 This will add the entries to `unreleased` changes.

-When a release is prepared, the unrelease changes must be moved to `release` using `unclog release`.
+When a release is prepared, the unreleased changes must be moved to `release` using `unclog release`.

 ## Release

 ### Checklist
-- The versions **should not be bumped** from current version.
+- The versions **should not be bumped** from the current version.
 The versions will be bumped by the workflow.
 - The changes are added to `.changelog` via `unclog add`.
 - Write a summary of the release at `.changelog/unreleased/summary.md`.
 - Perform `unclog build -u` to check the latest changelog.
 Commit changes if something is wrong.
-  - This will be used as release notes in PR and Github release.
+  - This will be used as release notes in PR and Github releases.

 ### Workflow
 - When the codebase is ready for a release, trigger the [`Prepare Release` workflow](actions/workflows/prepare-release.yml) from project Actions.